 - Patients are discharged to home from the hospital after the kyphoplasty procedure.

-Patients should not drive until they are given approval by my office.
-If they are released the day of the kyphoplasty surgery, they will need to arrange for transportation home from the hospital.
+Patients should not drive until they are given approval by the surgeon’s office.
+If they are released day of the kyphoplasty surgery, they will need to arrange for transportation home from the hospital.

 Pain relief will be immediate for some patients.
 In others, elimination or reduction of pain is reported within two days.
-At home, patients can return to their normal daily activities, although strenuous exertion, such as heavy lifting, should be avoided for at least six weeks.
+At home, patients can return to their normal daily activities.
+However, strenuous exertion, such as heavy lifting should be avoided for at least six weeks.

-Patients should see their family doctor to begin or review their treatment plan for osteoporosis, including medications to prevent further bone loss.
+Patients should see their family doctor to begin or review their treatment plan for osteoporosis.
+This plan must include medications to prevent further bone loss.